dierez00/SkillLink---Jedi/README.md

 # Skillink---Jedi
-Skillink is a project oriented to the development of a platfform where the people can shares projects, opinions, general content...
+Skillink is a platform designed to help people share their projects, ideas, and content with a broader community.
+It encourages collaboration, feedback, and innovation.